Geolykt/EnchantmentsPlus/readme.md

   - The fork is stable, while there are some bugs, most are either really obscure or noone reported them to me.
 If they are reported, they will often be fixed in under a day (especially on github).

 ## Metrics
-As of version 2.1.6 the plugin uses bstats to cover metrics, the page where the information is shown can be found [here](https://bstats.org/plugin/bukkit/EnchantmentsPlus/9211).
+As of version 2.1.6 onwards the plugin uses bstats to cover metrics, the page where the information is shown can be found [here](https://bstats.org/plugin/bukkit/EnchantmentsPlus/9211).

 ## Permissions
 <b>enchplus.enchant.get</b> - On player enchant event, allow player to have a chance at the enabled custom enchantments<br>